Soraya Arnelas: 2009: Eurovision and other television projects

-By the end of 2008, she submitted one of the songs from her latest album, Sin Miedo, "La noche es para mí" to the Spanish preselection for the Eurovision Song Contest 2009 in Russia, being considered the early favourite to represent the country.
+By the end of 2008, she submitted one of the songs from her latest album, Sin Miedo, "La noche es para mí" to the Spanish preselection for the Eurovision Song Contest 2009, being considered the early favourite to represent the country.
 She was finally chosen to represent Spain on 28 February 2009.
 Soraya's Eurovision team consisted of a Swedish songwriting team.
 She heavily promoted in Sweden in the months leading up to the contest.
 Being an automatic finalist representing Spain, she performed in the 25th position on Final night, finishing second to last.
 However, juries and televoters did not vote for the song, and it finished in the twenty fourth place.
 Arnelas referred to the score as a punishment from Europe, for Radio Television Española's late airing of the second semi-final where Spanish televoters and jury members were to vote.

 Previously to her Eurovision experience, she participated in the reality talent contest La Batalla de los Coros, the Spanish version of Clash of the Choirs.

 After visiting more than 20 cities, Soraya ended her Sin Miedo Spanish Tour 2009 on 13 September 2009.